ialexies/tempchat/README.md

 The application uses Server-Sent Events (SSE) for real-time message delivery:

 - Clients connect to `/api/messages/stream`
-- Server polls `messages.json` every second
+- Server polls SQLite database every second
 - New messages are broadcast to all connected clients
 - Keepalive messages sent to maintain connection

+### Database Migration

+If you have existing JSON files (`users.json`, `messages.json`), the application will automatically migrate them to SQLite on first run.
+The JSON files will be backed up with `.backup` extension.

 ## 💻 Development